WeTransfer/wt-api-docs/source/includes/_authorization.md

 <h3 id="send-request" class="call"><span>POST</span> /authorize</h3>

-To use our APIs, you must provide a secret API key on every request.
-You can create a key on our [Developer Portal](https://developers.wetransfer.com/).
-Please make sure that you keep your API key in a secret place, and it is not shared on Github or other version control repositories or in client side code.
+To use our APIs, you must provide your API key with every request.
+You must create a key on our [Developer Portal](https://developers.wetransfer.com/) - currently we require you to have a github account to login and acquire a key.

+<b>Please make sure that you keep your API key in a secret place, and do not share it on Github, other version control systems, or in client side code.</b>
-Our APIs expect the API key to be included as a header on every API request.

 Please provide the API key using `x-api-key` header, like in the following example:

 <aside class="notice">
 Replace <code>your_api_key</code> with your secret API key.
 Also, we require a <code>Content-Type: application/json</code> header on every request, otherwise you will receive an "Unsupported Media Type" error.
 </aside>

 Besides the API Key and the Content-Type header, a JSON Web Token (JWT) must be included on subsequent requests.
-To retrieve a JWT, send a request including your API token to the following endpoint:
+To retrieve a JWT, send a request including your API key to the following endpoint:

 ```shell
 curl -X POST \